 This dB calculator will help you find the sound pressure level (SPL) and intensity level in decibels.
-You can use it for dB conversion or for determining the distance from the source of sound.
-Make sure to try our wavelength calculator if you want to know the frequency or speed of the sound waves as well.
+You can use it for dB conversion or for determining the distance from the source of a sound.

 When we hear a very loud noise, we experience unpleasant feelings.
 It is because of the pressure of a sound wave.
+The sound pressure level, or SPL, is simply the measure of sound pressure with reference to the human hearing threshold.
 Even though this pressure can be measured in Pascals, like air pressure, it is more practical to use decibels - a logarithmic unit.
-The sound pressure level, or SPL, is simply the measure of sound pressure with reference to hearing threshold.

-- P is the sound wave pressure, measured in pascals;
+P– Sound wave pressure, measured in pascals; and

-Sound intensity is defined as the sound wave power per area.
-It is a special quantity that allows us to measure the energy of sound (or, to be more precise, the energy per second per one squared meter).
+Sound intensity level (SIL) is defined as the sound wave power per unit area.
+This quantity allows us to measure the energy of sound (or, to be more precise, the energy per second per one squared meter).
+The formula is:

-- I is the sound intensity in watts per squared meter;
+I– Sound intensity in watts per squared meter; and

-- Iref is the reference value if sound intensity.
-Typically, it is assumed to be equal to 10^(-12) W/m^2.
+Iref– Reference value if sound intensity.
+Typically, it is assumed to be equal to 1×10⁻¹² W/m².

 Sound intensity at a distance

 Sound intensity changes with the distance from the sound source.
-It's just common sense - if a car passes you, you hear a loud noise that gets quieter as the car moves away from you.
-This phenomenon is also known as distance attenuation.
+It's just common sense - if a car passes you, you hear a loud noise that gets quieter as the car moves away.
+Our distance attenuation calculator determines this distance-sound intensity relationship.

-where R is the radius of the sphere - the distance from the sound source.
+R– Radius of the sphere, i.e., the distance from the sound source.

 Pascals to dB conversion

-Our decibel calculator can be used for finding the equivalent of sound wave pressure in decibels.
+Our decibel calculator can be used to find the equivalent of sound wave pressure in decibels.
 Simply type the pressure in pascals into the dB calculator to find the sound pressure level.
-You can also use this tool in reverse, to find the pressure if SPL is given.
+You can also use this tool in reverse to find the pressure if SPL is given.